knowledgesystems/knowledgesystems-k8s-deployment/cbioportal/webinar/README.md

 1. Create **2** new db instances on AWS RDS
     - Go to RDS page, click on snapshots, click on System, pick last public snapshot, click on action > restore
-    - Select a big database, i usually double it: db.r5.4xlarge
+    - Select a big database, i usually double it: db.r5.4xlarge.
+If expecting very big load try even bigger, e.g. db.r5.12xlarge
     - set security group is to allow connections from anywhere (or the k8s nodes). rds-launchwizard-5 seems to work.
 Prolly good to rename.
 I guess anything that allows 3306 access to the relevant IPs
     - mysql conf should be the same as production db (that is it allows bigger packets etc).
 It's called cbioportla-mysql-conf or something.
 It should be on this one already if u restore but good to double check
     - everything else can stay at default